triSYCL/triSYCL/doc/architecture.rst

   end;

 ``-SYCL-kernel-filter``
-  this is one of the most important SYCL-specific pass on the device side, to extract the kernels from the single-source code.
+  this is one of the most important SYCL_-specific pass on the device side, to extract the kernels from the single-source code.
 Actually it works in 2 passes, in a mark-and-sweep approach.
 Here is the first pass that marks all the kernel with external linkage (tricking